Hiking to the Temple of Apollo Epicurius at Bassae

 Walking around the Temple of Apollo Epicurius at Bassae

-• UNESCO, taking into account how remarkable it is for its archaic features (unique artistic achievement), the central column of the Temple of Bassae is the most ancient conserved Corinthian capital and its rural isolation in a conserved environment included it in its inscribed lists in 1986
+• UNESCO, taking into account its remarkable archaic features and unique artistic achievement, included the Temple of Bassae in its inscribed list in 1986.
+The temple is notable for having the most ancient conserved Corinthian capital in its central column and for its rural isolation in a preserved environment.”

 In 1902 the Greek archaeologists Konstantinos Kourouniotis, Konstantinos Romaios, and Panagis Kavvadias discovered the exact position of the Temple and made extensive excavations in the area.
 Kourouniotis also contributed to the excavations in Eleusis (the main location of the Eleusinian Mysteries) in Athens.